-(a) the base rate, which is generally defined as the greater of (1) the prime or base rate as announced from time to time by a specified lender under the credit facility and (2) a federal funds rate, or plus, in either case, the applicable margin.
+(a) the Base Rate, which is generally defined as the greater of (1) the prime or base rate as announced from time to time by a specified lender under the credit facility and (2) a federal funds rate, or plus, in either case, the applicable margin.

-(b) the Eurodollar rate, which is generally defined as the rate appearing on Page 3750 of the Dow Jones Markets screen at a specified time or, if such rate does not so appear, another comparable publicly available service for displaying eurodollar rates,
+(b) the Eurodollar Rate, which is generally defined as the rate appearing on Page 3750 of the Dow Jones Markets screen at a specified time or, if such rate does not so appear, another comparable publicly available service for displaying eurodollar rates,

-As of March 31, 1999, the interest rate on the Tranche A term loans was 7.94% per annum and with respect to the Tranche B term loans was 8.69% per annum.
-The applicable margin for the Tranche A term loans and revolving credit loans is subject to performance based grid pricing which is determined based upon the consolidated leverage ratio of the borrowers as calculated in accordance with the credit facility.
+As of March 31, 1999, the interest rate on the Tranche A Term Loans was 7.94% per annum and with respect to the Tranche B Term Loans was 8.69% per annum.
+The applicable margin for the Tranche A Term Loans and Revolving Credit Loans is subject to performance based grid pricing which is determined based upon the consolidated leverage ratio of the Borrowers as calculated in accordance with the credit facility.

 The credit facility provides for mandatory prepayments and commitment reductions (in each case subject to certain exceptions and/or thresholds) out of net cash proceeds from issuances of capital stock, the incurrence of indebtedness, certain asset sales, insurance proceeds and excess cash flow.
-Voluntary prepayments are permitted in whole or in part at the option of the borrowers, in minimum principal amounts, without premium or penalty, except that Tranche B term loans must be prepaid, at 102% and 101% of the principal amount thereof, for the first year and second year, respectively, and the issuers must reimburse certain of the senior lenders' costs under certain conditions.
+Voluntary prepayments are permitted in whole or in part at the option of the Borrowers, in minimum principal amounts, without premium or penalty (except that Tranche B Term Loans must be prepaid, at 102% and 101% of the principal amount thereof, for the first year and second year, respectively), subject to reimbursement of certain of the Senior Lenders' costs under certain conditions.

-The credit facility provides that the borrowers must meet or exceed a consolidated interest coverage ratio, fixed charge coverage ratio and debt service coverage ratio and must not exceed certain consolidated leverage ratios, each as set forth in the credit facility.
-The credit facility also contains customary affirmative covenants, including, required interest rate protection arrangements and the pledge of additional collateral in certain circumstances, and certain negative covenants, including covenants that limit certain indebtedness, liens, fundamental changes, disposition of property, restricted payments, including distributions to the issuers of amounts to pay the Accreted Interest Redemption Amount and other interest payments on the old notes and new notes, capital expenditures, investments, optional payments and modifications of debt instruments, including the indenture governing the old notes and new notes and the senior subordinated notes, transactions with affiliates and sales and leasebacks.
-In particular, under the credit facility, the issuers' operating companies may pay cash dividends to the issuers to allow payments of interest, including the Accreted Interest Redemption Amount, on the old notes and new notes so long as no default, or event of default shall have occurred and be continuing or would occur as a result thereof and a consolidated leverage ratio test is satisfied.
-The credit facility includes customary events of default.
+The credit facility provides that the Borrowers must meet or exceed a consolidated interest coverage ratio, fixed charge coverage ratio and debt service coverage ratio and must not exceed certain consolidated leverage ratios, each as set forth in the credit facility.
+The credit facility also contains customary affirmative covenants, including, required interest rate protection arrangements and the pledge of additional collateral in certain circumstances, and certain negative covenants, including covenants that limit certain indebtedness, liens, fundamental changes, disposition of property, restricted payments (including distributions to the Issuers of amounts to pay the Accreted Interest Redemption Amount and other interest payments on the Senior Discount Notes), capital expenditures, investments, optional payments and modifications of debt instruments (including the indenture governing the Old Notes and New Notes and the Senior Subordinated Notes), transactions with affiliates and sales and leasebacks.
+In particular, under the credit facility, the Operating Companies may pay cash dividends to the Issuers to allow payments of interest (including the Accreted Interest Redemption Amount) on the Senior Discount Notes so long as no Default (as defined in the credit facility) or Event of Default (as defined in the credit facility) shall have occurred and be continuing or would occur as a result thereof and a consolidated leverage ratio test is satisfied.
+The credit facility also includes customary events of default.

-The obligations of the borrowers under the credit facility are secured by substantially all the assets of the borrowers.
-In addition, the obligations of the borrowers under the credit facility are guaranteed by each of the issuers, Avalon Cable Holdings, Avalon Cable of New England Holdings, Avalon Cable LLC, Avalon Cable Finance Holdings, and Avalon Cable of Michigan, Inc. None of the guarantors have significant assets other than their investments in affiliates.
+The obligations of the Borrowers under the credit facility are secured by substantially all the assets of the Borrowers.
+In addition, the obligations of the Borrowers under the credit facility are guaranteed by each of the Issuers, Avalon, Avalon New England Holdings and Avalon Michigan Inc. None of the guarantors have significant assets other than their investments in affiliates.